Jason3859/dynamic-material-theme/README.md

 - `defaultDarkScheme`: ColorScheme to use when dynamic color is not available in dark mode.
 Default is generated using `defaultPrimary`.
 - `content`: Composable content to be displayed within the theme.

 ---

-### What's new

-- some bug fixes and improvements.

----